 By working on BoW (Bag of Words), the algorithm learns the meaning of each part of a sentence below.

 The more sentences including the word “sentence” the model processes, the higher the chance it will be ready to extract this exact word from any text.
 The application of this simple model is, however, only the baseline.

-More robust engines utilize Deep Learning and teach the models on neural embeddings (also known as word embeddings).
+More robust engines use Deep Learning and teach the models on neural embeddings.
 Neural embeddings enable the text analysis to go beyond extracting one word.
 But instead, the algorithm can create connections between words.
 You can see a few examples of neural embeddings in the image below.

 Computer Vision, on the other hand, supports the ability of the algorithm to understand the visual context.
 Think of it as a way to mimic the human capacity to see.
 That’s the missing link between receiving a document and transforming its visual form into text.